14 Top-Rated Attractions & Things to Do in Yakima, WA

 Yakima Valley Museum with Rotary Pavilion in the background | Photo Copyright: Brad Lane

-Yakima Valley Museum is adjacent to Franklin Park at the center of the city.
-It provides a fascinating look into the past, present, and future of the Yakima River Valley.
-Exhibits throughout detail native communities, early settlers, and the still prevailing fruit industry.
+Yakima Valley Museum is adjacent to Franklin Park at the city's center.
+It provides a fascinating look into the Yakima River Valley's past, present, and future.
+Exhibits throughout the museum detail native communities, early settlers, and the still prevailing fruit industry.
 The museum also features an old-fashioned soda fountain, which is great for a fizzy drink.

-Next to the museum, Franklin Park is one of the most popular public spaces in the city.
+Franklin Park, next to the museum, is one of the most popular public spaces in the city.
 It's a great natural space to add to a visit, with plenty of shade trees and tables to enjoy a picnic.
 Franklin Park is also home to one of the few public swimming pools in the city.
+The wide-open green space has also personally proven to be helpful for practicing fly fishing casts.

 Address: 2101 Tieton Drive, Yakima, Washington